-At December 31, 2020, the Company has no balance of federal net operating loss carryforwards and \$18.6 million of state net operating loss carryforwards, which will begin to expire in 2029.
+At December 31, 2021, the Company has no balance of federal net operating loss carryforwards and \$18.3 million of state net operating loss carryforwards, which will begin to expire in 2029.
 In October 2018, as a result of certain trading activity in the Company's common stock, the change of ownership provisions of Internal Revenue Code Section 382 ("Section 382") were triggered.
 Based on the Section 382 limitation, the Company was not able to utilize its net operating losses to fully offset its taxable income in 2018.
-Based on the Section 382 limitation, the pre-ownership change net operating losses are fully utilized through 2020 due to sufficient taxable income in 2019 and 2020.
+The Company believes, based on the estimated Section 382 limitation and the net operating loss carryforward period, that the pre ownership change net operating losses can be fully utilized in future years if there is sufficient taxable income in such carryforward period.

 The realization of deferred tax assets depends on the generation of future taxable income during the periods in which those temporary differences are deductible.
+During 2015, as a result of cumulative losses in recent years primarily due to incremental costs associated with the console transition, acquisition costs and initial investments in the HyperSound business, the Company concluded that a full valuation allowance was required on its net domestic deferred tax assets.
 During the fourth quarter of 2019, the Company concluded that it was more likely than not that the deferred tax assets would be realized.
 This conclusion was based on the recent profitability in 2019 and 2018, including the previous winddown of a business that was the cause of significant losses in previous years.
 For the year ended December 31, 2019, the Company reported a change in the valuation allowance for deferred tax assets of \$10.1 million.
 The Company continues to maintain a valuation allowance on certain state net operating losses as it is not more likely than not that the losses in those specific jurisdictions will be realized.